reruo321/Cplus_Practice/029-BoundCheckArray-Template/README.md

 # BoundCheckArray Template

-Make a BoundCheckArray class template for int, 'Point', and 'Point' pointer types.
+Made a BoundCheckArray class template for int, 'Point', and 'Point' pointer types.